priyanshu-sharma/docs/projects_narratives.md

    - **Data Integration and Transformation**: Integrated multiple data sources (structured, semi-structured, and unstructured) using DBT and managed complex transformations in BigQuery to support data warehousing, ML, and BI needs.
    - **Machine Learning Pipeline Implementation**: Developed a machine learning pipeline using Apache Spark and Vertex AI Pipelines for training and deploying predictive models, enhancing the company’s capability to derive actionable insights from data.

+   1. **Tools Used to Accomplish Requirements and Decision-Making**

+   - **Data Storage and Access**: Utilized Google Cloud Storage (GCS) for data ingestion and storage, and BigQuery for large-scale analytical processing.
+Leveraged Hive and Snowflake for additional data warehousing needs, and used Google Dataprep to clean and prepare data.
+   - **Architecture and Design**: Designed scalable data architectures integrating various GCP services (BigQuery, Cloud Storage, Pub/Sub, Dataflow) with traditional databases (Oracle) and Snowflake.
+Employed Vertex AI Pipelines for orchestrating ML workflows and Apache Airflow for managing ETL processes.
+   - **Testing**: Implemented data quality checks and validation rules in BigQuery, monitored data pipelines using Cloud Monitoring, and used custom operators in Airflow to ensure data integrity.
+   - **Production Environment**: Managed data migration with Cloud Composer, optimized GCP resources with Terraform for provisioning, and enhanced data pipelines using tools like Spark, YARN, and GCP DataProc for efficient processing.

+   2. **Architecture Awareness**

+   - **System Architecture Decisions**: Designed a hybrid cloud data architecture integrating GCP services (BigQuery, Cloud Storage, Dataflow) with Snowflake, Oracle, and other Big Data tools.
+Used Vertex AI Pipelines for ML orchestration and Apache Airflow for ETL workflows.
+   - **Trade-offs and Considerations**: Chose GCP’s BigQuery for its scalability and cost-effectiveness in handling large-scale analytics, while employing Snowflake for specific use cases requiring more granular control over data warehousing.
+Decided on Airflow (via Cloud Composer) for its flexibility in orchestrating complex data workflows.
+Considered the trade-offs between performance, cost, and scalability in selecting GCP resources like Dataflow and DataProc for data processing.

+   3. **Layouts Awareness**

+   - **System Layouts**: Focused on creating data pipelines and models that ensured seamless data accessibility and usability for end-users, such as data analysts and scientists.
+Integrated BigQuery with data visualization tools like Tableau and Looker to provide intuitive and interactive dashboards and reports, enhancing the end-user experience.

+   4. **Gathering Requirements and Stakeholder Meetings**

+   - You were involved in understanding business requirements and translating them into technical specifications for data architecture, storage solutions, and ETL processes.
+Collaborated with stakeholders to ensure alignment on the goals and deliverables of data migration and transformation initiatives.

+   5. **Feature Implementation**

+   - **Data Pipelines**: Developed and optimized ETL pipelines using Apache Airflow, PySpark, and Scala to handle diverse data sources and enable real-time analytics.
+   - **Data Integration**: Connected BigQuery with GCP services and other data sources (Snowflake, Oracle) for end-to-end data integration.
+   - **Machine Learning Workflows**: Built ML pipelines using Apache Spark and scikit-learn, applying Vertex AI Pipelines for orchestration.
+   - **Data Quality**: Established data quality checks and validation rules in BigQuery to ensure data accuracy and reliability.
+   - **Infrastructure Automation**: Implemented Terraform for infrastructure provisioning and Kubernetes for managing Docker containers.

+   6. **SDLC Adherence**

+   - **Planning**: Defined project scope, requirements, and objectives by working closely with stakeholders.
+   - **Design**: Crafted data models, schema designs, and data architecture tailored to specific business requirements.
+   - **Development**: Built scalable data pipelines and data models using Apache Airflow, PySpark, and other tools.
+   - **Testing**: Implemented comprehensive testing strategies, including data validation and performance optimization.
+   - **Deployment**: Automated deployment using Terraform, managed pipeline execution with Cloud Composer, and ensured continuous integration and delivery.
+   - **Maintenance**: Monitored data pipelines using Cloud Monitoring and optimized resources with GCP tools like Dataflow and DataProc.

+   7. **Quality Assurance (QA)**

+   - **Testing Strategies**: Employed data validation checks, and real-time monitoring using Cloud Monitoring, and developed custom Airflow operators for specific testing needs.
+Set up automated testing frameworks to ensure data integrity and consistency.
+   - **Challenges and Solutions**: Faced challenges in maintaining data quality during migrations and real-time processing, which were addressed through the implementation of robust data quality checks, validation rules, and monitoring practices.

 3. **Example of Technical Failure in Production**:
    - **Technical Failure**: Experienced significant data processing delays due to improperly optimized queries in BigQuery during a large data ingestion event.
    - **Cause**: The issue was caused by suboptimal query design and lack of partitioning, which led to excessive resource consumption and slowed down the entire pipeline.
    - **Rectification**: Optimized the queries by refining SQL logic, implementing proper partitioning and clustering in BigQuery tables, and adjusted the data models to enhance performance.
    - **Key Learning**: Gained a deeper understanding of optimizing query performance on cloud platforms and the importance of proactive monitoring and profiling of queries to prevent performance bottlenecks.

+4. **Project Overview**

+- **Why You Were Hired**: To manage and optimize the migration of data to GCP, design scalable data architectures, and improve data processing and analysis capabilities.
+- **Status at the Time**: Centene was transitioning its data infrastructure to the cloud, aiming for greater scalability, efficiency, and advanced analytics capabilities.
+- **Team Collaboration**: Led and mentored a team of junior data engineers, guided them in best practices for ETL development, Snowflake usage, and data modeling.
+- **Skills/Technologies Used**: GCP (BigQuery, Cloud Storage, Dataflow, Pub/Sub), Apache Spark, Python, Apache Airflow, Terraform, Kubernetes, Vertex AI Pipelines, Snowflake, Oracle, Hive.
+- **Issues Resolved**: Ensured secure and efficient data migration to GCP, optimized data pipelines for performance and cost, maintained data quality, and automated infrastructure provisioning.
+- **Deliverables**: Delivered optimized data pipelines, established robust data models, migrated data to cloud-based platforms, and built a reliable, scalable cloud data architecture supporting advanced analytics and machine learning.

 At Centene Corporation, I played a pivotal role in migrating the company's data infrastructure to Google Cloud Platform, developing scalable data pipelines, and optimizing ETL processes.
 My contributions included enhancing the organization's data architecture, building real-time data processing capabilities, and creating a robust machine learning pipeline.
 My efforts improved data analytics, ensured data security and compliance, and facilitated better decision-making across various business functions.